New York University and Kimmel Operations do not assume any liability for articles that are lost, stolen, or misplaced on University property.

 - To avoid a no-show, students can cancel a reservation.
-Reservations must be cancelled more than 24 hours prior to the scheduled start time.
+Reservations must be cancelled at least 24 hours prior to the scheduled start time.

-- Students may cancel a reservation through KimmelOneStop, via phone call or email, or in person in Kimmel Operations.
+- Students may cancel a reservation through KimmelOneStop, via phone call or email, or in person at the Kimmel Operations office.